-Christine Conley is in her second term as State Representative serving Groton and Ledyard’s 40th Assembly District.
+Christine Conley was first elected in 2016 to be the State Representative serving Groton and Ledyard’s 40th Assembly District.

-In her first term in the General Assembly, Christine worked to; restore funding for schools in Groton and Ledyard; codify in Connecticut state law the "ten essential health benefits" set forth in the Affordable Care Act; and provided tax relief for the state's senior citizens.
+In her first term in the General Assembly, Christine worked to restore funding for schools in Groton and Ledyard, codify in Connecticut state law the "ten essential health benefits" set forth in the Affordable Care Act, and provide tax relief for the state's senior citizens.
+In her second and third terms, she helped pass legislation to support military families, protect reproductive healthcare, and prevent nonconsensual pelvic exams on vulnerable patients.

 Prior to her service in the General Assembly, Christine was a three-term member of the Representative Town Meeting of Groton, and was elected Moderator in a vote of bipartisan support.
 She also served on the Golf Advisory Board for Groton Parks and Recreation and, through her years of service, has built positive relationships with the Town of Groton administrators and Town Council as well as other members of the community.